shjnvo/shortener-url-api/README.md

 # README

 This Rails app is an implementation of a bit.ly like url shortener.
-It aims to be simple and fast.

 Shortened urls are generated using a base62 token strategy, trying to avoid collisions and also reducing the database size.
 Tokens have 8 characters, which gives us 62^8 possible tokens.